-Storm restoration in Sanford
+Storm damage restoration in Sanford

 Sanford is a historic lakefront city of roughly 61,000 on the southern shore of Lake Monroe, serving as the seat of Seminole County and one of the oldest communities in Central Florida.
 Though miles from the coast, it sits in a drainage basin where the St. Johns River and its connected lakes respond slowly to tropical rainfall, and Hurricane Ian dropped more than 16 inches on the county in 2022, triggering over 260 water rescues in what officials described as record flooding.
 If a tropical system has damaged your home, Storm Damage 911 connects Sanford residents with vetted, licensed local pros for a free on-site assessment.